angular/angular/aio/content/guide/aot-compiler.md

 <div class="alert is-helpful">

-The `ng build` command with the `--prod` meta-flag (`ng build --prod`) compiles with AoT by default.
+The `ng build` command with the `--prod` meta-flag (`ng build --prod`) compiles with AOT by default.

 See the [CLI command reference](cli) and [Building and serving Angular apps](guide/build) for more information.

 </div>

-## How AoT works
+## How AOT works

-The Angular AoT compiler extracts **metadata** to interpret the parts of the application that Angular is supposed to manage.
+The Angular AOT compiler extracts **metadata** to interpret the parts of the application that Angular is supposed to manage.
 You can specify the metadata explicitly in **decorators** such as `@Component()` and `@Input()`, or implicitly in the constructor declarations of the decorated classes.
 The metadata tells Angular how to construct instances of your application classes and interact with them at runtime.